Frequently Asked Questions

 The online volunteer registration portal is open now.
 All interested volunteers will be able to apply for Games-time and pre- and post-Games roles through this online portal.

 When should I register?

-As soon as possible after March 16, 2019!
+Now!
 Adults 19 years of age and older who are volunteering during Games time must complete a Police record check screening process, and this process takes some time, so don’t delay, as a delay could influence the kinds of roles you may be offered.

 What if I don’t know what my schedule is like for Games time?

 We can work with you to find shifts that fit your schedule.
 Scheduling begins in fall 2019 and you have the opportunity to accept and/or decline shifts based on what you know about your schedule at that point in time.
 Even if you will not know your schedule until closer to Games time, we encourage you to submit your application early.

 I live outside of Whitehorse – can I still get involved?